 Planning Council's Role

 The Planning Council provides general oversight to the Reentry Roundtable and assures that the Roundtable's work is consistent with its mission and vision.
+Guests are welcome to join for monthly Planning Council meetings, held on the second Monday of each month from 12:30-2pm.

 The Planning Council's functions include: